Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

     1. Both transaction minimum and maximum timestamps are not zero.
     2. State’s timestamp is greater or equal to the transaction minimum timestamp.
     3. State’s timestamp is less or equal to the transaction maximum timestamp.
-    4. Input’s [issuance hash](data.md#issuance-hash) does not appear in the state’s issuance memory.
+    4. Input’s [issuance hash](data.md#issuance-hash) does not appear in the state’s nonce set.
 7. For every input in the transaction with asset version equal 1, [validate that input](#validate-transaction-input) with respect to the blockchain state; if invalid, halt and return false.
 8. Return true.